Harshita-008/DocuMind/README.md

 # DocuMind

 DocuMind is a document question-answering application that lets users upload a PDF and ask natural-language questions about its contents.
-It uses a retrieval-augmented generation pipeline with PDF extraction, structure-aware chunking, vector search, keyword reranking, guardrails, and grounded answer generation with page citations.
+It uses a retrieval-augmented generation pipeline with PDF extraction, structure-aware chunking, hybrid retrieval, guardrails, and grounded answer generation with page citations.

 Deployed link: `PASTE_YOUR_DEPLOYED_LINK_HERE`

 ## Overview

-DocuMind is designed for PDFs such as textbooks, research papers, reports, and technical documents.
-Instead of sending the whole PDF to a model, it extracts the document text, indexes meaningful chunks, retrieves only the most relevant evidence for each question, and generates a concise answer using that evidence.
+DocuMind is built for PDFs such as textbooks, research papers, reports, and technical documents.
+Instead of sending the whole document to a model, it extracts text, indexes meaningful chunks, retrieves the most relevant evidence, and generates concise answers from that evidence.

-The project focuses on reliable document-grounded QA:
+The system focuses on:

-- Answers should come only from the uploaded PDF.
+- Correct answers grounded in the uploaded PDF.
-- Irrelevant questions should be refused.
-- Citations should point to the pages used as evidence.
+- Clear refusal when the answer is not present in the document.
+- Page citations for retrieved evidence.
-- Retrieval should work across different PDF styles, not just one fixed document.
+- Reliable behavior across different PDF formats and writing styles.

+The system was tested using predefined valid and invalid queries to ensure correctness, grounding, and refusal behavior.

 ## Features

-- PDF upload and indexing through a FastAPI backend.
+- Upload and process PDF documents.
-- Text extraction using PyMuPDF with fallback support through `pypdf`.
+- Extract text using PyMuPDF with fallback support through `pypdf`.
+- Clean and repair common PDF extraction artifacts.
-- Structure-aware chunking for headings, lists, paragraphs, and page metadata.
+- Split documents using structure-aware chunking for paragraphs, headings, and lists.
-- ChromaDB vector storage with Sentence Transformers embeddings.
+- Store embeddings and metadata in ChromaDB.
-- Hybrid retrieval using semantic search, keyword matching, section-aware scoring, and reranking.
+- Retrieve context using vector search, keyword scoring, section cues, and reranking.
-- Guardrails to filter noisy chunks, references, boilerplate, and unrelated context.
-- Grounded answer generation with strict refusal for unsupported questions.
+- Filter irrelevant or noisy chunks with guardrails.
-- Page-level citations for answers.
+- Generate concise, document-grounded answers.
-- Debug retrieval endpoint for inspecting selected chunks.
+- Refuse unsupported questions instead of hallucinating.
+- Return page-level citations.
+- Inspect retrieval behavior through a debug endpoint.
-- React + Vite frontend for uploading PDFs and chatting with documents.
+- Use a React + Vite frontend for document upload and chat.
-- Evaluation script with valid and invalid test cases.

 ## System Architecture